-Lease payments are now being accrued according to contract terms, which make payments due quarterly, represented by the four large spikes on the graph for expected budget.
+Lease payments are accrued according to contract terms, which make payments due quarterly, represented by the four large spikes on the graph.
 Lease revenue is recorded when earned.
-The lease payment for the Somky property was not recorded in December, but has since been recorded in January.
-The Somky lease payment for September is currently delinquent.
-Staff is working closely with the leasee to secure this payment.
+The lease payment for the Somky property for all four quarters have been invoiced but have not been paid.
+Staff is working closely with the lease to secure payment.